teemupulli/Activities/Optional/README.md

 # Optional Sessions

 Friday sessions serve as review sessions where we won't introduce new material.
-However, if you have any questions about topics or activities that are unclear, it's recommended to ask attend these sessions.
+However, if you have any questions about topics or activities that are unclear, it's recommended to attend these sessions.

 ### Friday Morning: 2023-11-03 - 9:00 AM to 12:00 PM